ralzitech/ralzitech.github.io/README.md

 - /static: This is where small file downloads are uploaded to.
 Unlike /img, this is supposed to be dedicated to the site only, and not to uploads that are meant to be shared elsewhere
 - /redir: This is where I will put redirects to other sites in so that I don't need to type out the whole URL
 - /img: This is an image directory that I will use to share images in servers that I don't have permission to share in
 - /ai: This is where I'll put all of the website that I get WebsimAI to generate.
-This directory within itself is set to have an index file
+This directory within itself is set to have an index file when I'm eveuntually done with it